nsbogam/ebike/README.md

-# Joy Ebike 2022 variant replay attack to unlock the scooter
+# Joy Ebike Wolf 2022 variant replay attack to unlock the scooter

 This is a report about a cyber security issue identified in Joy ebike unlock feature